AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##KeyReversalDown
 ### Description
-KeyReversalDown searches within a specified number of periods for turning points defined as such:
+KeyReversalDown searches within a predefined number of periods to find turning points with the following characteristics:

-1. The current close is lower than the previous close
+1	The current close is lower than the previous close
-2. The current high is higher than or equal to the highest high of the last n bars
+2	The current high is higher than or equal to the highest high of the last n bars

 See [*KeyReversalUp*], [*KeyReversalUpAtSMA*], [*KeyReversalDownAtSMA*], [*KeyReversalUpAtEMA*], [*KeyReversalDownAtEMA*].

 ### Parameters
 input Input data series for the indicator